-One of the things that draws sailors to the Oyster World Rally – aside from the promise of sailing to the most beautiful and remote destinations in the world – is the opportunity to undertake this amazing adventure fully supported by the Oyster team.
+One thing that draws sailors to the Oyster World Rally – aside from the promise of sailing to the most beautiful and remote destinations in the world – is the opportunity to undertake this fantastic adventure fully supported by the Oyster team.

 Supporting the fleet from the moment they sign up for the rally and offering them assistance in each official stopover along the route is the responsibility of the Oyster World Rally team.
 They work around the clock to ensure this lap of the planet is as stress-free as possible for the entrant, covering all bases from the start to the end of the canal crossing.

 The Panama Canal transit is a bucket list experience for sailors globally – and this year’s fleet have just ticked it off their list.
 Heading from the tropical islands of the Caribbean to the South Pacific Ocean, the Oyster team have been with them at every key stopover.

 Responsible for organising the logistics and paperwork associated with the transit, the Rally team also provide guidance to the fleet on the canal transit itself.
 It’s one of the most labour intense jobs of the entire circumnavigation.
 Splitting into three key areas (amongst others), the Oyster team help with logistics, technical and destination-specific support.
 Planning for the recent 2022 canal transit began way back in early 2020 when the team booked the fleet transit window and started the comprehensive paperwork required for each vessel’s transit.

 Combining two milestones on the rally – one of the most complex transits in the world, and the first planned fleet gathering since the start of the Rally – the Panama Canal transit requires intense logistical support from the Rally team, and this year was no different.